-Rule 11.10(a), (b) and (c)
+Rule 11.10(a), (b), (c)

-The claim, as well as the description, “may contain chemical or mathematical formulae” but not drawings.
+The claims, as well as the description, “may contain chemical or mathematical formulae” but not drawings.
 “Any claim may contain tables” but “only if the subject matter of the claim makes the use of tables desirable.”
 In view of the use of the word “desirable,” the examiner should not object to the use of tables in claims where this form is convenient.

 Rule 6.2(a)